kmdouglass/kmdouglass.github.io/notes/fiji.md

   importing it into Eclipse:
   [https://github.com/imagej/minimal-ij1-plugin/](https://github.com/imagej/minimal-ij1-plugin/)
   Import it as an existing Maven project.

+- The **README.md** file from the minimal IJ1 plugin is very useful for instructions on setting up the environment.

 - To ensure that Maven is aware of the Fiji directory, select *Run > Run Configurations...* In the new window, double click **Maven